Larch Madness: Hiking Croda da Lago to Lago di Federa in Peak Autumn Colour

 • Save

-Take a few minutes to marvel at the Modeval valley (home of the Mondeval man) spread out before you and the distant peaks of Monte Pelmo.
-Although the toughest uphill is done, you’ve still got quite a bit of hiking ahead.
+Take a seat, marvel at the Mondeval valley (home of the Mondeval man), and the distant peaks of Monte Pelmo.
+Although the toughest uphill is done, you’ve still got a decent hike ahead.
+Refuel.

 the sauna at rifugio croda da lago